 The kitchen is often the hub of the family home — a place to gather, cook, eat, chat, laugh, do homework or pay bills, and share in special moments together.
 When space is limited, it takes some smart planning to create a highly functional and beautiful kitchen.
-A well-designed small kitchen has a smart layout, minimal clutter and maximum efficiency.
+A well thought kitchen design has a smart layout, minimal clutter and maximum efficiency.
 Whether you’re redecorating or completely remodeling, here are the best ideas for small kitchens:

 1. Design and build smart storage solutions